ojasmaniyar5/ojasmaniyar5/README.md

 🎯 **OBJECTIVE** :
-.
-A highly motivated and hardworking individual looking for a responsible role in a reputable organization.
-Creating value for my prospective employer through my dedicated and diligent efforts.
-I am seeking a role in a company where I can contribute my ideas and be mentored towards a successful career.
+- A highly motivated and hardworking individual looking for a responsible role in a reputable organization.
+- Creating value for my prospective employer through my dedicated and diligent efforts.
+- I am seeking a role in a company where I can contribute my ideas and be mentored towards a successful career.

 🎗️ **SKILLS** :
-.
-My technical skills include proficiency in programming languages such as HTML, CSS, PHP, PhpMyAdmin, DSA and C++.
-I am experienced in web development frameworks by developing BooksGuide Website, Techno beez website and Portfolio and many other projects.
-I am also knowledgeable in database management systems in MySQL, PostgerssSQL and MongoDB.
-In addition to my technical skills, I possess Observation, Decision making, Strong Communication, Multi-tasking and teamwork skills.
+- My technical skills include proficiency in programming languages such as HTML, CSS, PHP, PhpMyAdmin, DSA and C++.
+-  I am experienced in web development frameworks by developing BooksGuide Website, Techno beez website and Portfolio and many other projects.
+-   I am also knowledgeable in database management systems in MySQL, PostgerssSQL and MongoDB.
+-    In addition to my technical skills, I possess Observation, Decision making, Strong Communication, Multi-tasking and teamwork skills.

 🏷️ **EXPERIENCE** :
-.
-I have worked as a Sales Associate T1 at Prompt Personnel Private Limited for the past 1 years.
-During my time there, I have worked on a variety of projects, including Marketing, Staff Management and Customer Support.
-In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech, CodSoft Interns and currently working at CodeAlpha Interns as a web developer for 3 month Internship's on various project and also Working on BooksGuide Website as a Web Developer and DataBase Administrator.
+- I have worked as a Sales Associate T1 at Prompt Personnel Private Limited for the past 1 years.
+-  During my time there, I have worked on a variety of projects, including Marketing, Staff Management and Customer Support.
+-   In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech, CodSoft Interns.
+-    Currently working at CodeAlpha Interns as a web developer for 3 month Internship's on various project and also Working on BooksGuide Website as a Web Developer and DataBase Administrator.

 🏆 **INTERNSHIPS** :
 - CodeAlpha Interns(Currently Working).